 The Shigaraki Ceramic Cultural Park 滋賀県立陶芸の森

-Ceramic creations from fine art to furry friends, and hands-on chances as well
+Ceramic creations from fine art to furry friends, enjoy an artistic experience

 - Learning about the wabi-sabi of Shigaraki pottery